 E-book readers are designed to be an electronic substitute for a printed book.
 The main function of the e-book reader is to read books.
 There are several e-book readers from different manufacturers on the Canadian market.
 They are similar in size, shape, and weight, have very similar features and capabilities and perform well in regular use.
-This review is an attempt to make a comparison of the best e-book readers available in Canada in 2020.
+This review is an attempt to make a comparison Kobo vs Kindle That is a comparison of two best-selling brands of e-book readers available in Canada in 2021.

 Two major brands in Canada are Kindle from Amazon and Kobo from Rakuten.
 Nook from Barnes & Noble is another brand of e-readers available in Canada.
 Nook sells much fewer devices in Canada than Amazon or Kobo.
 There has been a constant battle between Amazon and Kobo, which of them will make a better e-book reader.